WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 # Acknowledgements

 Thanks you for review and edits to: Giacomo Vacca.
+Thank you to Mo Zanaty for greatly simplifying the advertisement proposal for video.

 {backmatter}